 - restoring the lipid barriers ability to attract, hold and redistribute water

 In my opinion, they are a vital part of the skincare routine when it comes to skin health.

-So join me as I decode your moisturiser, so you can appreciate, how much of a role it plays in the health of your skin.
+So join me as I decode your moisturiser, so you can appreciate how much of a role it plays in your skin’s health.

-- they replenish natural oils on the surface of the skin
+- they replenish natural oils on the surface of your skin

 - a well-formulated SPF moisturiser can prevent signs of photo-ageing

 - they provide a soothing, occlusive film, helping to calm inflammation

 - an emollient moisturiser will help to keep your skin soft, supple and youthful

 - they can contain cosmeceuticals that help to improve the appearance of ageing skin.

 - an antioxidant-rich moisturiser prevents free radicals from causing ageing oxidation